ZAHIRA201/Patent_Analysis/README.md

-# Data pipeline of Patents Analysis from Pubmed &  GPA Using Apache Spark and Power BI
+# Data pipeline of Patents Analysis from Pubmed &  GPA Using  UI Inputs, Apache Spark and Power BI

 ## Overview
 This project implements a data pipeline for analyzing patents sourced from PubMed and Google Patents (GPA).
 The pipeline utilizes Apache Spark for data processing and transformation and Power BI for visualization and analysis.